Kick off the new tax year with 50% off our Ltd company accountancy packages!

 There’s a wide range of benefits in kind – from company cars to private healthcare – that may need reporting to the taxman.

 Here’s a run-down of some of the main types of benefits in kind that will incur tax:

 Some benefits don’t incur any tax.
 However, there are complex rules around each type of benefit and a range of circumstances which HMRC will take into account before deciding if you have tax to pay or not.
 We recommend you speak to one of our expert accountants about your individual circumstances to find out if tax is payable or not.

 A few examples where circumstances may mean no tax is paid include:

-Benefits in kind are reported on a P11D form; as benefits in kind effectively increase your salary, there may be National Insurance contributions to be paid on them.
+Benefits in kind are reported on a P11D form; as the benefit effectively increases your salary, there may be National Insurance contributions to be paid on them.
 It’s important to note that these contributions will be paid by the company, rather than the individual.

-If a company offers its employees any of the taxable benefits in kind examples listed above, they’ll need to be included on your P11D.
+If a company offers its employees any of the taxable benefit in kind examples listed above, they’ll need to be included on your P11D.

 Additionally, it’s a statutory requirement for companies to operate a system for validating employee expense claims.
 It’s therefore important to keep all receipts and complete expense forms.

 If you’re confused by the P11D and P11D(b) forms, or you’re a Crunch client and want more information on how to file a P11D in your Crunch account, our article ‘What is a P11D?’ can help.

 We recommend you discuss any benefit you plan to offer your company’s directors and employees with one of our expert accountants.
 As you can see, the rules around benefits in kind are complex and each example needs to be looked at based on its individual circumstances to see if any tax is payable by the employee and/or your company.